mcsimw/genesis-nix/README.md

 The **Genesis Module** is a NixOS flake module designed to simplify the configuration of multiple NixOS machines.
 It leverages a list of computer configurations, each defined by hostname, system architecture, and source of configuration, to automatically generate corresponding NixOS configurations.

-## Overview
+## Features

-The Genesis Module provides:

-- A list option `genesis.compootuers` where you can define multiple hosts.
-- Automatic generation of `nixosConfigurations` from the provided hosts configuration.
+- **Multi-Host Configuration**: Define configurations for multiple hosts using the `genesis.compootuers` option.
+- **Automatic Configuration Generation**: Automatically create `nixosConfigurations` for all defined hosts.
-- Integration with [flake-parts](https://github.com/hercules-ci/flake-parts) and other Nix flakes for a modular and maintainable setup.
+- **Modular Integration**: Works seamlessly with [flake-parts](https://github.com/hercules-ci/flake-parts) and other flakes.
+- **Sane Defaults**: Applies reasonable default settings to all hosts for usability, security, and consistency.
+- **Support for Ephemeral Root**: Easily configure ZFS-based root filesystems with impermanence.

-## Prerequisites
+## Sane Defaults

+The Genesis Module applies a set of sensible default settings to every host to ensure consistency and reduce configuration overhead.
+These include:

+- **Networking**:
+  - DHCP is enabled by default.
+  - `systemd-networkd` is used for managing network configurations.

+- **Hardware**:
+  - 32-bit graphics support is enabled to improve compatibility.
+  - User accounts are immutable by default, meaning changes to users and groups are managed declaratively.

+- **Security**:
+  - Polkit (authorization framework) is enabled.
+  - Real-time kit (rtkit) is enabled when PipeWire is used for audio.

+- **Services**:
+  - Disk trimming (`fstrim`) is enabled for maintaining SSD performance.
+  - PulseAudio is forcibly disabled in favor of alternative audio systems like PipeWire.
+  - EarlyOOM is enabled to gracefully handle out-of-memory situations.
+  - UDisks2 is enabled for disk management.
+  - D-Bus implementation is set to "broker" for improved performance.
+  - If ZFS is enabled:
+    - Automatic scrub and trim are performed daily for data integrity and performance.

+- **Environment**:
+  - Minimal environment variables are set for clean Nixpkgs configurations.
+  - No global default packages are installed.

+- **Programs**:
+  - `direnv` is enabled for project-specific environment management.
+  - Vim is enabled and set as the default editor.
+  - Git is always enabled, with Git LFS support for handling large files.

+- **Documentation**:
-- Basic familiarity with [NixOS](https://nixos.org) and the [Flakes](https://nixos.wiki/wiki/Flakes) feature.
+  - Basic system documentation and man pages are enabled.
-- A working NixOS setup using flakes.
-- [flake-parts](https://github.com/hercules-ci/flake-parts) integrated into your configuration.
-- The Genesis Module imported from its source repository (e.g., GitHub).

-## Configuration Options

-The Genesis Module accepts a list of computer definitions under `genesis.compootuers`, where each entry includes:

-- `hostname`: (optional) The hostname of the machine.
-If omitted or set to `null`, the configuration for that entry is ignored.
-- `src`: The path to the configuration file or directory for the host.
-- `system`: The target system architecture (default: `"x86_64-linux"`).
+  - Additional documentation (`doc`, `info`, `nixos`) is disabled to avoid clutter.

+- **Boot**:
+  - Systemd is used in the initrd for faster boot times and better compatibility.
+  - ZFS root import is disabled by default for stability in certain setups.

-## Example Setup
+## Example Usage

-Below is a simplified example of how to initialize and use the Genesis Module within your own `flake.nix`:
+Below is an example of how to initialize and use the Genesis Module in your `flake.nix`:

 ```nix
 {